ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Experiments

 \subsubsection{Classifiers and training protocol}

-The $996$ initial scatterplots, although chosen to cover the space of parameters uniformly, were assigned unequally to the two classes by the $34$ subjects in the original study\cite{ClustMe_eurovis2019}.
-Therefore, $81.5\%$ of the data with ended up with a merging decision of $H_i=1$.
-This class imbalance requires a specific process for training classifiers to avoid bias in favor of the majority class.
-Another issue is the relative scale of the parameters, for instance, the parameter $\mu$ scales up to two orders of magnitude bigger than $\tau$.
+The $996$ initial scatterplots, although chosen to cover the space of parameters uniformly, were assigned unequally to the two classes by the $34$ S1's subjects.
+Therefore, $81.5\%$ of the data ended up with a merging decision of $H^{[i]}=1$.
+This class imbalance requires a specific process for training classifiers to avoid bias favoring the majority class.
+Another issue is the relative scale of the parameters; for instance, the parameter $\mu$ scales up to two orders of magnitude larger than $\tau$.
 Correlated features must also be dealt with.
 This requires \emph{pre-processing} steps.

 The $16181$ scatterplots $\mathcal{X}^{uni}_{uv}$ were stratified by class, each subset being randomly split into $80\%$ training and $20\%$ testing to finally get $12945$ training and $3236$ test points preserving the (imbalanced) class distribution.
 Notice that the $3236$ test data points correspond to $709$ of the $996$ unique scatterplots while the $12945$ training data points correspond to $991$ of them.
-Still, none of them is duplicated in the parameter space $\mathcal{S}$ after augmentation, forming valid independent training and test sets for learning the automatic classifiers \emph{in that space}.
+Still, none is duplicated in the parameter space $\mathcal{S}$ after augmentation, forming valid independent training and test sets for learning the automatic classifiers \emph{in that space}.

-We used the \texttt{CARET} R-package \cite{Rpackagecaret} for training $12$ classification techniques, trying $4$ methods to deal with class imbalance, and $4$ pre-processing methods for scaling and remove correlated features, all summarized in Table \ref{tab:CARETparam}.
+We used the R-package \texttt{CARET}~\cite{Rpackagecaret} for training $12$ classification techniques, trying $4$ methods to deal with class imbalance, and $4$ pre-processing methods for scaling and remove correlated features, all summarized in Table \ref{tab:CARETparam}.
 This process resulted in $320$ different classification models.
 We used $10$-fold cross-validation on the training set, with $10$ repetitions of the training with random initialization,

-In order to evaluate and select the best classifier on the test data, we computed the \textit{Matthews Correlation Coefficient} (MCC) which is regarded as immune to large class imbalance\cite{bekkar2013evaluation,MCC_Boughorbel2017}.
+To evaluate and select the best classifier on the test data, we computed the \textit{Matthews Correlation Coefficient} (MCC), which is regarded as immune to large class imbalance~\cite{bekkar2013evaluation,MCC_Boughorbel2017}.